 Art lovers in Beijing flocked to the UCCA Center for Contemporary art last summer to view a retrospective of the works of Pablo Picasso.
 The show was the first comprehensive exhibit of Picasso's work in mainland China, and it set new attendance records.

-The Center for Contemporary Art focuses primarily on living artists, but the success of the Picasso exhibition led the museum staff to reach out to the Warhol Museum in Pittsburgh to arrange a comprehensive show of Andy Warhol’s work.
+The Center for Contemporary Art focuses primarily on living artists, but the success of the Picasso exhibition led the museum staff to reach out to The Andy Warhol Museum in Pittsburgh to arrange a comprehensive show of Andy Warhol's work.

 The exhibit, simply titled Andy Warhol will be on display from July 3 through October 10, 2021 in Beijing before traveling to the UCCA Center for Contemporary Art in Shanghai in November.

 Warhol's Last Supper to be Auctioned by Baltimore Museum